 Participating in a PSO also establishes an open line of communication among care teams that ties often-fragmented patient safety information together, showing how errors are related from a systemic perspective rather than placing blame on an individual.
 (3)

 In a PSO, providers can share common formats and best practices in patient safety to accelerate education and learning.
 This improves the speed with which solutions can be developed and effective practices can be adopted.
 (4) New findings and research can be quickly shared with healthcare providers via (2):

 - Publications and whitepapers

 - Studies and Research

-The goal of these collaborative efforts is to create a community of knowledge that can help making lasting breakthroughs in high quality patient care.
+The goal of these collaborative efforts is to create a community of knowledge that can help make lasting breakthroughs in high-quality patient care.
 (5)

 3. Prevent Errors Before They Occur

 Utilizing patient safety technology tools within a PSO helps organizations identify patterns that could suggest underlying areas of risk.
 When providers have a centralized platform through which to easily capture and share data, they can easily track patient safety efforts over time and proactively minimize risk.